smartsrh/qcmethod/README.md

       - Then with inner, iterate each vertex, get inner boundary nodes with linear interpolation in clockwise, and make the last node in `elist` point to the start point of the iteration.

       - Most importantly, in `.geo` file we should list the vertexes in a special sequence, by which we can draw the outline of our geometry without intersections.
-The start and end point of outer or inner should be the same, namely, there are 6 vertexes if the outer is a tectangular.
+The start and end point of outer or inner should be the same, namely, there should be no less than 5 vertexes if the outer is a rectangular.

 [A similar question](https://groups.google.com/forum/#!topic/qcmethod/QNEJ3tRutHM) asked by another person in QC forum is also waiting for answer.
 I think my code is a proper way to answer that question.